-This article provides a solution for when Magento cron jobs do not finish executing and persist in a
+This article provides a solution for when Adobe Commerce cron jobs do not finish executing and persist in a

 running status, which prevents other cron jobs from running.
 This can happen for a number of reasons, such as network issues, application crashes, redeployment issues.